-- Serve as the communication conduit to women at your institution by disseminating appropriate information in the monthly IR News Update and quarterly MI-ACE Women’s Network Newsletter as well as professional development, professional advancement; grant/research funding; call for papers/proposals from MI-ACE, its members institutions or national ACE.
+- Facilitate communication with women throughout your institution by disseminating information provided by MI-ACE regarding opportunities for professional development, job shadowing, and professional advancement; grant/research funding; call for papers/proposals from MI-ACE, its members institutions or national ACE.

-- Encourage attendance by women at your institution in the Annual Statewide Conference, Young Women Strong Leaders Conferences, Women of Color Collaborative and other programs sponsored by the Michigan ACE Women’s Network.
+- Encourage attendance by women at your institution at the Annual Statewide Conference, Young Women Strong Leaders Conferences, Women of Color Collaborative and other programs sponsored by the MI-ACE Women’s Network.

 - Keep your institution’s president (or administrator designated by president) informed of the Michigan ACE Women’s Network strategic goals and activities.
 You are important in the feedback loop to the president.

 Overall, responsibilities of the Institutional Representative may include, but are not limited to the following:

 - Join one of the Michigan ACE Women’s Network Executive Board Committees, and

 - Serve as a mentor to aspiring women leaders.

 Click here for a word document of the above criteria.